Knowledge graphSettings

 Retry-After: 30

-By levels
+Limit levels

-• Per-user: 1000 req/hour per user
+• Per-user: 1000 requests/hour per user

-• Per-endpoint: 100 req/min on /api/search
+• Per-endpoint: 100 requests/minute on `/api/search`

-• Per-IP: DDoS protection from one IP
+• Per-IP: protection against overload from a single source

 Graceful Degradation